MANUAL SAFETY INSTALLATION AND GLOCK PISTOL WORK

 Long wearing, properly heat treated, stainless steel parts.

-Durable flat black tactical finish.
+Durable flat black baked on polymer tactical finish.

 The manufacturers warranty is not voided.
 (Clink on link below to see letter.)